+An offence is what the legislature classes as punishable.
+Mens Rea a bad intention or guilt is an essential ingredient in every offence.
 Section 2(n) of the Cr.P.C. defines the word "offence" to mean any act or omission made punishable by any law for the time being in force and includes any act in respect of which a complaint may be made under Section 20 of the Cattle-trespass Act, 1871.
 However, the term is more elaborately defined in Section 40 of the I.P.C. which states that "offence" denotes a thing made punishable by the Code.
 Section 39 of the Cr.
-P.C. imposes a duty on every person who is aware of the commission of or of intention to commit an offence, to give information of certain offences which are specified in Clause (i) to (xii) of sub-Section (1).
-An offence is what the legislature classes as punishable.
-Mens Rea a bad intention or guilt is an essential ingredient in every offence.
+P.C. imposes a duty on every person who is aware of the commission of or of intention to commit any offence which are specified in Clause (i) to (xii) of sub-Section (1), to forthwith give information to the nearest Magistrate or police officer of such commission or intention.